We’ve been delivering consistent high-quality translations to our clients for over two decades.

 Everyone makes mistakes occasionally, even the most conscientious and talented translators.

 To overcome this, best practice calls for a second translator review of the initial translation.
-This is spelled out in international translation standards, and rigorously followed by quality-focused companies like us.
+This is spelled out in international translation Standards, and rigorously followed by quality-focused companies like us.
+The review should involve three distinct steps.

 It’s an essential part of any translation quality assurance process.